svmpsp/bad-framework/docsrc/index.rst

    The **BAD framework** lets users execute **arbitrary code** on the server machine.

    **DO NOT** deploy on production critical systems or open networks.
-   Security features might be added in later releases.
+   Security features might be added in future releases.

-BAD is a benchmarking framework for unsupervised anomaly detection algorithms.
+**BAD** is a benchmarking framework for unsupervised anomaly detection algorithms.

-BAD's features include:
+**BAD**'s features include:

 - a simple :ref:`command line interface <pages/usage>`.
 - a collection of benchmark :ref:`data sets <pages/datasets>` from the